 🛠 Manually update Microsoft Visual C++ Redistributables and restart your machine.

-🛠 Run the Windows 10 Store App Troubleshooter.
+🛠 MICROSOFT STORE: Run the Microsoft Store App Troubleshooter.

-You can run the Windows 10 Store App Troubleshooter to identify and address many different issues with Windows.
+You can run the Microsoft Store App Troubleshooter to identify and address many different issues with Windows.
 You can find it here.

 🛠 Move the app to a different drive.